donkirkby/live-py-plugin/CONTRIBUTING.md

 The browser version uses the [Pyodide] project to run Python code in the browser.

 ### Updating and Testing
-This was broken by the refactoring in issue #223 and will be fixed by issue #235 when the space_tracer module is included with the deployment.

-To deploy the latest version of `code_tracer.py` and `report_builder.py` to the web site, run `test/PySrc/tools/serve_demo.py`.
+To deploy the latest version to the web site, you'll need the `space-tracer` package distribution files, so follow those instructions at least as far as running `setup.py`.

+The first time you build, you'll need to clone the [Pyodide] project from GitHub, and install Docker.
+After that, follow these steps for each release.

+1. Update the version number in `html/meta.yaml`.
+2. Copy the package distribution files into the Pyodide project.
+If you cloned Pyodide and this project as subfolders of the same parent, then you can do something like this:

+       cd /path/to/live-py-plugin
+       sudo rm -rf ../pyodide/packages/space-tracer/
+       mkdir ../pyodide/packages/space-tracer
+       cp html/meta.yaml ../pyodide/packages/space-tracer/
+       cd ../pyodide/packages/space-tracer/
+       tar xzf ../../../live-py-plugin/dist/space_tracer-4.0.1.tar.gz

+   Replace the version number with whatever you just built.
-To update the Pyodide files, clone it from GitHub, install Docker, then run Pyodide's `run_docker` script.
+3. After the package files are in place, run Pyodide's `run_docker` script.
 See the Pyodide project for full instructions.
+If you see the error, 'ccache: error: Could not find compiler "emcc" in PATH', you have to roll back the `EMSCRIPTEN_VERSION` to 1.38.22, as described in Pyodide [PR #506].
-After the lengthy build process, run the `serve_demo.py` script again.
+4. After the lengthy build process, run the `live-py-plugin/test/PySrc/tools/serve_demo.py` script.
 It will copy all of the Pyodide files into the demo directory.

 To update the ReactJS files, change to the `html` folder, and run `npm run build`.
 You can also use `npm start` to test the ReactJS files without